Vladimir Hachinski: Stroke prevention

 In addition to his interest in the mechanisms of stroke and best practices for treatment, Hachinski also has a keen research interest in stroke prevention.
 He acted as the principal neurological investigator on several seminal, multicentre studies, beginning with the Canadian-American Ticlopidine study (1983–88) and the Extracranial/Intracranial Arterial Bypass Surgery trial (1983–87).
 The former showed a preventative advantage to the drug Ticlopidine over commonly-prescribed Aspirin, while the latter showed that the increasingly popular and very expensive EC/IC arterial bypass procedure did not significantly reduce the risk of ischemic stroke.

 In 2003, alongside several other researchers, Hachinski began a proof of principle study through the Canadian Stroke Network on secondary stroke prevention.
 The study aimed to explore the efficacy of stroke risk-factor counselling and monitoring in effecting lifestyle changes and prescription adherence in patients, as well as exploring barriers and testing possible solutions to effective stroke risk-factor management.
 The preliminary results were extremely promising, showing that the addition of non-medical personnel to usual stroke care results in far better outcomes and reduced risk-factors.
 That initial study led to the creation of a multi-centre study in 2009 under the direction of Richard Chan.

 Population health

 Hachinski's home province of Ontario, Canada introduced a formal Provincial Stroke System in 2000.
-At the time, Hachinski hypothesized that this increased attention to stroke care would result not only in decreased incidence of stroke, but also in some dementias, since they share most of the same treatable risk factors.
-The prediction was correct, and he is therefore advocating a strategy of preventing some dementias through the prevention of stroke.
+Hachinski advocates a strategy of preventing some dementias through the prevention of stroke.
 With his colleagues, he showed, for the first time, a concomitant decrease in the incidence of stroke and dementia at a whole-population level.
 He is leading a team from 5 Western University faculties, 5 provinces and 4 countries, to find out how and help apply the lessons widely.

 He advocates and will help implement a new approach to the joint prevention of stroke, ischemic heart disease and dementia (the terrible three).

 The new approach is based on these premises: